 The infrastructure is there where we can really give it a shot.

-I think, though, that, like, some of that, some of the ability to articulate some of this stuff and somehow it not be, like, completely destructive to his ability to exist.
+I think, though, that some of that, some of the ability to articulate some of this stuff and somehow it not be like completely destructive to his ability to exist in any kind of a space.

-Tim Pool, I don't think he has any kind of moral center or any ideological center.
+Like Tim Poole, I don't think he has any kind of moral center or any ideological absolutely not.

-He's doing things that are advantageous and expedient for him to get the most views on YouTube.
+He's doing things that are advantageous and expedient for him to get the most views on Billboard in front of him.

 In the same way, that's what he's doing, only he doesn't understand that second part of being beholden to his listeners, to his followers, which I think is where he's starting to get now.